-In the following two sections, the outage performance of the SGF schemes will be analyzed.
-Note that, in SGF scheme with HSIC, since U$_{\text{B}}$ can always achieve the same performance as that in OMA, we only characterize $\text{U}_{\text{F}}$'s outage performance \cite{2020_Ding_New_SGF}.
+{In this section, the outage probabilities and achieved diversity orders of $\text{U}_\text{F}$ are analyzed for both BU-SGF and CS-SGF schemes.
+Note that, since U$_{\text{B}}$ can always achieve the same performance as that in OMA for both schemes, we only characterize $\text{U}_{\text{F}}$'s outage performance \cite{2020_Ding_New_SGF}.
 The main steps of the analysis procedure are listed as follows: \begin{enumerate} \item Derive $\text{U}_{\text{F}}$'s outage probability expressions.

 \item Convert, combine, and/or simplify the outage probability expressions for easier calculation.